This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 - SSL Certificate.

 Without going into the technical details, SSL makes your website traffic secure.
 It is better for your visitors and your Google ranking.

 By default, you will need to provide personal details when registering a domain.
 These details are public, so if you want to protect your privacy, make sure that your provider has this option and select it.

-A bit of a no-brainer, but you will need to be able to send and receive emails from your domain.
-Using email addresses that do not include your domain name is possible of course, but it will look less professional.
+A bit of a no-brainer, but you will need to send and receive emails from your domain.
+Using email addresses that do not include your domain name is possible, of course, but it will look less professional.

-With that in mind, when I hit the ‘Add to cart’ button for my preferred domain on Hostinger, I am offered to register the domain, or add it to a hosting plan:
+With that in mind, when I hit the “Continue to cart” button for my preferred domain on Hostinger, I am offered to register the domain or add it to a hosting plan:

 Here is where you should check what the best option within your budget is.